molsonkiko/JsonToolsNppPlugin/README.md

 [![Continuous Integration](https://github.com/molsonkiko/JsonToolsNppPlugin/actions/workflows/CI_build.yml/badge.svg)](https://github.com/molsonkiko/JsonToolsNppPlugin/actions/workflows/CI_build.yml)

 Miscellaneous tools for working with JSON in Notepad++.
+Includes a general-purpose tree view with powerful search capabilities.

 If you have any issues, see if [updating to the latest release](https://github.com/molsonkiko/JsonToolsNppPlugin/releases) helps, and then feel free to raise an [issue](https://github.com/molsonkiko/JsonToolsNppPlugin/issues) on GitHub.
-Please be sure to include diagnostic information about your system and plugin version.
+Please be sure to include diagnostic information about your system, Notepad++ version, and plugin version (go to `?->Debug Info...` from the Notepad++ main menu).

 ## Features ##
 1. [Pretty-print JSON](/docs/README.md#pretty_print_style) so that it's spread out over multiple lines.